-Not long ago during some research for a piece I was working on, I found myself on a blog that was most definitely not a friendly place for anyone who holds that God’s Truth is absolute and we can know it by studying His Word.
+Several years ago during some research for a piece I was working on, I found myself on a blog that was most definitely not a friendly place for anyone who holds that God’s Truth is absolute and we can know it by studying His Word.
 The search that landed me there had to do with Penal Substitution.
 I never did find out why Google linked to that site, however, as I read the comments in the discussion of the post in question, one seemed to sear itself into my memory.
 The person who wrote came across as young and angry.
 He had a huge problem with Paul Washer of Heart Cry Missionary Society.
 Why?
 He did not like the fact that when he heard him he felt like Paul was simply manipulating his emotions to make him believe that he was not really saved.
 He then began ranting about Reformation Theology, calling it “works theology.”
 Why?
 Because we teach that proof of the veracity of one’s salvation is proven when the believer perseveres to the end.
-I asked myself, how that could possibly be seen as works because we do not teach that the believer’s perseverance is accomplished by self-effort.
+I asked myself, “How that could possibly be seen as works because we do not teach that the believer’s perseverance is accomplished by self-effort.”

 Why do authentic Christians persevere?
 Carefully read the passage I placed at the top of this post.
 Genuine Christians persevere to the end because God is faithful.
 The faithfulness of man is at best unreliable.
 Also, notice that Paul did not say that Christians persevere because of faithful ministers to lead and guide them.
 No, God would never trust His children’s perseverance to mere men.
 Instead, the whole burden of our salvation must rest on the faithfulness of our covenant God.

 17 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
 James 1:17 (NASB)